DylanMashini/over-under-notebook/20 - Building Endgame.md

 ![](images/BandingOnDR4B.png)

-At this point, we had spent well over 30 hours of just trying to get it to work, and there are a lot of potential solutions we prototyped that I didn't include here.
+At this point, we had spent well over 30 hours just trying to get it to work, and there were a lot of potential solutions we prototyped that I didn't include here.
 We had been really hesitant to scrap it, because of how much time we had invested, but this wasn't sound reasoning.
 This is a perfect example of the sunk-cost fallacy, where we were avoiding cutting our losses because of how much we put into the lift.

 I wish there was a clear conclusion here about why it didn't work, or a way we could fix it, but at this point, it feels like we have tried everything for this lift.
 My theory on why it didn't work is that when we scaled up the four-bar lift that we saw online, we surpassed some point where this type of lift ceased to be viable.
 Looking back on it, a smaller more targeted lift would be ideal.
 It makes sense why we haven't seen any lift systems at other comps, because they are really difficult to build.